-The Downtown Waterfront Planning Initiative is the next step in the implementation of the Rose Fitzgerald Kennedy Greenway District Use and Development Guidelines, which were adopted by the BRA in 2010 to preserve and activate the Greenway’s open space resources and enhance connections between the Downtown’s neighborhood districts and waterfront.
+The Downtown Waterfront Planning Initiative was initiated to implement the Rose Fitzgerald Kennedy Greenway District Use and Development Guidelines, which were adopted by the BPDA in 2010 to preserve and activate the Greenway’s open space resources and enhance connections between the Downtown’s neighborhood districts and waterfront.

 A Municipal Harbor Planning process was initiated in 2013 to harmonize the Greenway Guideline’s recommendations with the state’s Waterways Regulations and leverage new growth spurred by the removal of the elevated artery and Harbor cleanup to improve dated public infrastructure and enhance public use of the waterfront.
 The resulting Municipal Harbor Plan and Watersheet Activation Plan developed flexible dimensional standards for the Harbor Garage and Hook Wharf sites, and improvements to the public realm and waterfront to be delivered along with the redevelopment of the properties.
 The Harbor Plan provides over an acre of new open space including a new park and Harbor Islands Gateway at Long Wharf, additions to Harborwalk, funding to support activation of the Fort Point Channel, and support ofthe New England Aquarium’s Blueway Vision.

 Wednesday, March 10, 2021 | 6:00 PM - 8:00 PM

 At the first virtual community workshop for the Downtown Waterfront Design & Use Guidelines, we shared ideas on how to better activate, navigate and adapt the Downtown Waterfront, and how to make the public realm more welcoming and accessible to all residents and visitors.